 Well, there’s rather a lot of interesting data to work through here, but let’s begin with the most important metrics for a utility token: NVT and its related metrics.
 Utility tokens derive their fundamental value from their on-chain demand, so looking at these figures helps us determine whether V-ID is currently primarily being used for speculation or whether the token is being employed for its intended purpose.
-Of course, there are other means to determine this, also, as we shall come to later in the report, as V-ID has a transparent dashboard for tracking validation processing and other useful data.
+Of course, there are more accurate means to determine this, which we shall come to later in the report, as V-ID has a transparent dashboard for tracking validation processing and other useful data.
 This will be covered in its own section towards the conclusion of the report.

-Using the past 5 days of data (the limit for a single download from Etherscan is 3,000 transaction records), I worked out that V-ID has been experiencing over 600 daily on-chain transactions, amounting to Daily Transactional Value of $295,307.
-This gives V-ID an uncommonly low NVT (5-day) of 18.53; for context, Bitcoin’s (albeit 14-day) NVT is around 60.
+Using the past 7 days of data, I worked out that V-ID has been experiencing ~291 daily on-chain transactions, amounting to Daily Transactional Value of $235,456.
+This gives V-ID a NVT (7-day) of 67.9; for context, Bitcoin’s (albeit 14-day) NVT is around 84.
 As such, V-ID is transacting more volume on-chain per $ of Network Value than Bitcoin.
-Impressive stuff, indeed.

-Now, let’s work through the remaining General metrics and see if they’re equally strong, before moving onto Supply Emission and concluding this section with some Distribution analysis.
+Now, let’s work through the remaining General metrics, before moving onto Supply Emission and concluding this section with some Distribution analysis.

-The first thing I’d like to point out is that V-ID is rather volatile lately, with 30-day Volatility of -0.2064; the 3rd-highest reading of any coin from prior reports.
+The first thing I’d like to point out is that V-ID is relatively volatile at present, with 30-day Volatility of -0.1291; the 16th-highest reading of any coin from prior reports.
 This indicates a move away from accumulation areas into the middle of a new cycle, which can be confirmed by looking at the chart (see the Technical Analysis section for more on this).

 Moving on, let’s take a look at the Liquidity-related metrics: